Pass the private pilot written exam with ease and confidence!

 - The exam duration is 2.5 hours, and you have 2.5 minutes to answer each question correctly.

-Prepare well for the exam and be smart while taking the exam.
+Prepare well for the exam and be wise while taking the exam.

-If you use the courses that I mentioned in this article, you will notice multiple familiar questions in the FAA knowledge test.
+Using the courses I mentioned in this article, you will notice multiple familiar questions in the FAA knowledge test.

 Also, remember these points:

 - Don’t spend time on the questions you can’t answer;

 - First, finish answering the questions that you find content;